-There are many reasons for developing a yoga practice, spiritual growth is just one of them.
-How yoga can assist us spiritually depends greatly on which path we are following.
+There are many reasons for developing a yoga practice, spiritual growth is one of them.
+How yoga can assist us spiritually depends on which path we are following.
 Not everyone’s spiritual practice is affected in the same way through yoga, though everyone can benefit physically, mentally and emotionally from yoga.

-To understand what happens on an energetic level, imagine a person who is stuck in a narrow view.
-Such a person might find that weed helps them feel and see beyond their limited scope.
-That seems impressive, almost mystical.
+To understand what happens on an energetic level, imagine a person with a narrow view.
+Such a person might find that weed helps them see beyond their limited scope.
+Thats impressive, almost mystical.
 It even suggests that marijuana might be a consciousness expanding substance.
 The “problem” is that weed does expand perspective, to a point.
 It gives people an open view.
 Until it doesn’t.

 When a substance keeps you at an intermediate level of consciousness, you’ll always be chemically limited from attaining higher states of realization.
 To better understand this, imagine a range of consciousness between one and ten.
-A one represents a narrow perspective, while a ten represents a wide perspective.
+One represents a narrow perspective, while ten represents a broad perspective.
 A person at level one or two could go to level three or four with the help of marijuana.
-They might be quite pleased by this shift.
-As they would say, their consciousness has been expanded, they feel more creative, and have a broader sense of reality.
+They might be quite pleased by this elevated shift.
+They would say their consciousness has been expanded, that they feel more creative, open and free.

 The popular claim that marijuana generates peacefulness is based on a restricted idea of what peace is.
 Peace is not merely the absence of strife or violence.
 If there were no other options for attaining inner peace, or for dealing with your emotions, then the assumption might be valid.
 But there are, in fact, many options: